St. Rita's College of Balingasag: Accreditation initiatives

-Elementary Department Re-opened
+Elementary Department re-opened

-On the other hand, the Elementary Department which was closed voluntarily on July 1, 1972 was re-opened in SY 1995-1996.
-In SY 1999-2000 SRCB has finally been offering complete Elementary Course.
-Since then, the Grade School Department population has continuously increased, producing pupils who excel academically and can compete with the graduates of other quality schools.
+The Elementary Department which was temporarily closed on July 1, 1963 was re-opened in SY 1995-96 and continued on until SY 1999-2000 when the complete Elementary course operated.
+Since then, the Grade School Department population continuously increased, producing pupils who excel in academics who could compete with the graduates of other quality schools.